nitesh0007-edith/Mathematical-Model-for-Linear-Data/README.md

-# Mathematical Model for Linear Model
+# Mathematical Model for Linear Data